 Materials to Increase Minority Involvement in Clinical Trials is a program to help clinical trial sites and providers to work together to deliver accurate, trusted, and understandable information to people with lupus so they can make informed decisions about participation in clinical trials.

-Volunteer Rheumatology is an exploratory project designed to evaluate the feasibility of developing an information clearinghouse or "bulletin board" that would identify opportunities for rheumatologists to provide volunteer expertise or care to underserved patients.
+Volunteers to Expand Rheumatology Access (VERA) is an exploratory project designed to evaluate the feasibility of developing an information clearinghouse or "bulletin board" that would identify opportunities for rheumatologists to provide volunteer expertise or care to underserved patients.

 If you are interested in participating or have an idea for a future COIN project, contact the Collaborative Initiatives department at COIN@rheumatology.org.